3ll10t-br/3ll10t-br/README.md

 - Hello, World
 - I’m @3ll10t-br
-- I’m currently studyng and working with Cybersecurity
+- I’m currently studiyng and working with Cybersecurity
 - I’m looking to collaborate sharing my journey and some write-ups

 <!---